shaikhq/agentic-rag-db2/prototype/README.md

-# 🔍 Building an Agentic RAG Pipeline using IBM Db2 and Db2 LangChain Connector - macOS setup
+# 🔍 Building an Agentic RAG Pipeline using IBM Db2 and Db2 LangChain Connector - macOS Setup

 ## 🎯 Use Case